tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ````
 Inst      Encoding          Flags   Description
 ----------------------------------------------------------------------
-PUSH RP   11RP0101 *2       -       Push register pair on the stack
-POP RP    11RP0001 *2       *2      Pop  register pair from the stack

 DCX RP    00RP1011          -       Decrement register pair
 LHLD a    00101010 lb hb    -       Load H:L from memory
 ORI #     11110110          ZSPCA   OR  immediate with A